 If you would like to learn more about some of Switzerland’s best medieval places like Romont, check out our article 10 Beautiful Medieval Towns in Switzerland.

-Saillon is a picture-perfect village located on a hilltop in canton Valais.
+Saillon is a picture-perfect village located on a hilltop in the canton Valais.
 It’s a perfect place for growing figs, almonds, and grapes too because of the weather.
 Saillon is surrounded by vineyards.

 The first mention of Saillon was in 1052 as Castellum Psallionis.
 Saillon was ruled by the Savoys for two centuries.
 In this period, the town became a Savoyard commercial and military center in Valais.
 The Bayart Tower, a 19-meter-high keep built by the Savoys, overlooks the Rhone Valley.